Last Updated on June 23, 2022 by Laura Turner

 For women looking for a group with a Christian religious affiliation, check for Side By Side chapters via their website.

 There is a saying that is especially fitting for medical training: “bloom where you are planted.”
 You won’t always get to choose where you end up, but you DO get to choose how you live your life once you’re there.

 Initial disappointments can quickly turn around once you start to see the benefits and opportunities of a new place or situation.
 The truth is, no one is guaranteed to like their residency program.
 Even people who get their #1 choice may end up realizing that the program is not a good fit for them.
 You never know until you’re there.

 Your Match may never feel ideal or what you or your spouse wanted, BUT chances are you can discover a few up-sides to the place.
 Let’s try that now.

 Can you identify one or two things that are good about your Match or city?
 Can you then think of another one to two positives?
 Keep going until you’ve run out.
 These positives won’t make the disappointment go away, but it will help you change your focus onto things that are helpful and hopeful.

 - Focus on the long term

 So you didn’t get to choose where you’ll spend residency, but you won’t have to be there very long!
 Before you know it, you’ll blink and it will be over.
-While you’re living it though, you DO you get to choose how you spend your days, and you can do that regardless of where you are geographically.
+While you’re living it though, you DO get to choose how you spend your days, and you can do that regardless of where you are geographical.
 Give some thought for a moment to the following questions:

 • What does your ideal day look like?